dakolyay/port/content/blog-posts/teach-me-how-to-drive.md

 ![](/images/2022-02-28-16-16-42.png)

 Now, I could turn my player to left and right and I realise that I have one bug.
 It was a camera and all the time when the player wanted to turn left or right the direction he/she was facing was left or right respectively.

+This brought me a lot of problems and a need to revise math and quaternions.
+But I manage to map the direction which

 All the cars have some brake and speed up so I added acceleration and brake.
 I defined them as a value from a triggering certain trigger button on controllers.

     acceleration = OVRInput.Get(OVRInput.Axis1D.SecondaryHandTrigger);
     brake = OVRInput.Get(OVRInput.Axis1D.PrimaryHandTrigger);

- fdlfd
+I had to try again and again to find the best parameters for acceleration and brake values.

+Here is a small video of what it looks like inside the game: [https://drive.google.com/file/d/1fok890YGkXTIHSocXoQtU31L5HDkXcmd/view?usp=sharing](https://drive.google.com/file/d/1fok890YGkXTIHSocXoQtU31L5HDkXcmd/view?usp=sharing "https://drive.google.com/file/d/1fok890YGkXTIHSocXoQtU31L5HDkXcmd/view?usp=sharing")